 Celebrate Urban Birds

-Celebrate Urban Birds is a bilingual project focused on engaging underserved urban and rural residents in science, environmental education, and community activities related to birds.
+Celebrate Urban Birds is a bilingual citizen science project focused on underserved urban and rural communities.
 Participants observe a small, defined bird-watching area for 10 minutes and report on the presence or absence of 16 species of birds.
 The project assesses the value of green spaces for birds, ranging in size from a potted plant to half a basketball court.
-Launched in 2007, Celebrate Urban Birds has partnered with more than 10,000 community organizations and distributed more than 300,000 educational kits in English and Spanish.
+Launched in 2007, Celebrate Urban Birds has partnered with more than 12,000 community organizations and distributed more than 500,000 educational kits in English and Spanish.
 The project offers mini-grants once a year to support community events involving birds, habitat improvement, and the arts.
 Seasonal Challenges, including the annual Funky Nests in Funky Places Challenge, offer participants opportunities to share their photos, art, videos, stories, and poems, and win prizes.

 The FeederWatch Climate Project: Birds, Landscape Ecology, and Climate Change

 Climate change and habitat loss are two of the most pressing environmental concerns of the 21st century.
 Research associate Ben Zuckerberg is analyzing more than 20 years of data contributed by Project FeederWatch participants to study the effects of climate and land-use change on wintering bird populations, including how habitat loss and shifting winter weather may affect wintering birds at local and regional scales.
 In collaboration with David Bonter and Janis Dickinson from the Cornell Lab, and Art DeGaetano at the Northeast Regional Climate Center, Ben is combining Project FeederWatch data with sophisticated temperature models to capture the dynamic relationship between winter weather and bird populations at scales ranging from weekly changes in feeder behavior to long-term changes in patterns of extinction and colonization.